Ganesfithay History, Family Crest & Coats of Arms

 Early Notables of the Ganesfithay family (pre 1700)

-More information is included under the topic Early Ganesfithay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Ganesfithay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ganesfithay family to the New World and Oceana
+Migration of the Ganesfithay family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Ganesfithay were among these contributors, for they have been located in early North American records: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.